Robotics and Autonomous SystemsFind a programme

 - Complementary skills training (including thesis preparation)

-- FARSCOPE-TU conference presentation
+- FARSCOPE-TU conference presentation.

-You will start working on your initial research project in your second semester, leading to dissemination of your research at the end of your first year.
+You will start working on your initial research project in your second term, leading to dissemination of your research at the end of your first year.
 You then progress to your major PhD research project, for which you may choose to continue your initial project or to pursue a new topic.

 Visit our programme catalogue for full details of the structure and unit content for the first year of this programme.

 An upper second-class honours degree in an engineering, physics, mathematics or related subject.
 Other disciplines will be considered on a case-by-case basis.